Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

+As the objective of the current work is to construct a model that is usable for any operating condition in the design space, an ideal gas approach is used to calculate the gas viscosity.
+Correction factors occuring due to the mixture of different gas components have been taken into account according to \cite{Davidson1993,Mason1958},~

+In the above equations, $i$ and $j$ denote a single species, and "gas" denotes the mixture of gas species.
+The symbol $k_\tm{B}$ denotes the Boltzmann constant, $T$ is the temperature, $M$ is the atomic mass, $d_\tm{g}$ is the kinetic diameter of the gas species and $\Phi_{ij}$ is a correction factor for the mixture introduced by Mason and Saxena \cite{Mason1958}.

+This simplified assumption leads to slight deviations from the residence times calculated by Sohn, which has however not shown to be crucial for the overall modeling approach.
+Possible future enhancements of the given approach will be discussed in Section~\ref{RS_OP_F}.
+The reactor models in the CRN have been solved with respect to the calculated particle residence times.
+The differing gas and particle velocities have not explicitly been modeled, as the relative change in the gas composition due to the reduction reaction is only in the order of a few percent and it has been observed that the initial ratio of hydrogen to steam is the most relevant regarding the final reduction degree.

-It has to be noted that this is an extremely simple CRN model, even in the scope of CRN models being strongly reduced models compared to CFD or experiments.
-However, as has already been mentioned above, with the given data it is hardly possible to construct a more complex model without having the necessary information at hand.
-Next, and maybe more important, with the objective of this work being the calibration of a CRN on the full design space of operating conditions, the extent, to which details that are strongly dependent on the operating conditions can be modeled in a meaningful way, is limited.
-Finally, the present laboratory reactor, other than directly inside the flame, exhibits rather simple fluid dynamics and temperature profiles compared to other chemical reactors, and through employing uncertainty quantification, it will be possible to evaluate the quality of this simple model afterwards.
+The proposed CRN is schematically depicted in Figure~\ref{RS_CRN_SohnLab}(c).
+It has to be noted that the proposed CRN structure is very simple, even in the scope of CRN models being strongly reduced models compared to CFD or experiments.
+However, with the objective of this work being the calibration of a CRN on the full design space of operating conditions, the extent, to which details that are strongly dependent on the operating conditions can be modeled in a meaningful way, is limited.
+Moreover, through employing uncertainty quantification, it will be possible to evaluate the quality of this simple model afterwards.

 Before calibration of the CRN model, it is tested for single operation points, and results are reported in the following section.
 This serves as a partial validation of the model and a preparatory study for later calibration.